The following post is a guest contribution. If you would like to write for My Money Design, please feel free to contact me.

 Focus on Safety and Understand Risks:

 High levels of malpractice insurance spike the cost of medical care in Canada and the United States.
-Patients in foreign hospitals have less recourse against negligent care or ethical issues, which results in lower liability costs for doctors.
+Patients in foreign hospitals have lessor ethical issues, which results in lower liability costs for doctors.
 Travelers should understand the country’s legal environment and hospital reputation.

 Travelling overseas often entails immunizations.
 The level of exposure to infectious diseases varies greatly by region.
 Travelers must be aware of malaria, typhoid and other risks, depending on their destination.
 Review your medical history and comfort level with these factors.